GageHoweTamu/jeff/README.md

 # jeff

-jeff is a command-line ai unlike any other.
-He's like your unstable uncle except he lives inside your computer and is a bash expert.
+jeff is a command-line ai for helping a user with programming, organization, installing dependencies, or similar tasks that require the use of commands.

 Example usage: